Education

 Secondary Textiles

 The nationally significant textile collection dates back to the 1970's.
 It comprises excellent examples of works that document the changes in textile practice over the past 50 years.
-The collection includes pieces by some of Australia's most innovative and acclaimed textile artists, as well as by local craftspeople and regional artists
+The collection includes pieces by some of Australia's most innovative and acclaimed textile artists, as well as by local craftspeople and regional artists.

 A free back of house tour, opportunity allows students to connect with textile tradition traditions first hand.
 Consider the links with sustainability, visual new artistic techniques, and fostering a deeper understanding of cultural narratives and contemporary practice in textile arts.